 Look into fertilizers with a higher percentage of nitrogen, potassium, and phosphorus.
 These will aid the plant’s growth and ensure that the leaves are thicker, wider, and fuller.

-- 70% Quick Release and 30% Slow Release Nitrogen: Quick Release Nitrogen for immediate absorption, and Slow Release Nitrogen to continue to feed in between fertilizer applications.
+- 28-0-0 Lawn Food: 70% Quick Release and 30% Slow Release Nitrogen: Quick Release Nitrogen for immediate nutrients, and Slow Release Nitrogen to continue to feed in between fertilizer applications.

-- Encourages Darker Green Turf: Lawn Energizer contains Nitrogen and Iron to help you achieve that dark green color, maintain lawn, and treat lawns deficient in Nitrogen or Iron.
+- Lawn Energizer Booster: Encourages Darker Green Turf: Lawn Energizer contains Nitrogen and Iron to help you achieve that dark green color.

 - Easy to Use: Our Lawn Fertilizers come with a ready-to-use hose end sprayer that applies the perfect ratio of product for lawn applications.
 Covers 3,200 square feet.